Für den Inhalt der Angaben zeichnet die Projektleitung verantwortlich.

 - email@example.com. ch

-The delivery of effectors to the cytoplasm of target cells is an important problem in medicine (drug delivery) and biotechnology.
+The administration of medication is more efficient if the respective drug can be delivered in a targeted way to the exact cells or tissues of the body on which the medication is intended to act on.
+The delivery of effectors to the cytoplasm of target cells is therefore an important problem in medicine (drug delivery) and biotechnology.
 Here, we will explore the use of bacterial contractile injection systems (BCIS) as a novel delivery vehicle.
+These BCIS are recently-discovered bacteriophage-like particles that inject their payload into target cells.
 Our recent efforts identified potential effectors and showed that some BCIS can accommodate large effector payloads.
 In an interdisciplinary approach, we will 1) investigate the mechanism of effector targeting/binding in the inner tube and 2) re-engineer the system to accommodate novel effectors of choice.
 The results will help to develop a bioinformatic tool, which can be used to design novel effectors for the translocation by BCIS in the future.
 In sum, the project could lead to the availability of re-engineered systems that are effective for antibiotic treatment or drug delivery.

 Quelles sont les particularités de ce projet?